Suzanna-Linn/slua/docs/moving-datatypes.md

 ### LSL float

-It is a SLua type number (floats and integers all go in the datatype number)
+It is an SLua type number (floats and integers all go in the datatype number)

 <table><tr><td>
 <pre class="language-lsl"><code class="language-lsl">// floats (LSL)